 Hannah Sturgis (Theatre & Journalism and Mass Communications ’21) was raised in Smyrna, Delaware and is a recipient of the Corcoran Scholars award.
 She started off her GW career on the Mount Vernon campus as a member of the Women’s Leadership Program in International Arts & Culture, where she realized how vibrant and exciting the city was for someone who wanted a career in the arts.
 In her time at GW she has been a part of numerous Theatre and Dance productions as both an actor and designer and was most recently seen starring in Antigone by Sophocles as Ismene.
 She notes that the Corcoran Scholars award program has helped her pursue her own artistic endeavors.
 She is starting an Honors thesis project which will be shown in the spring of 2021 and is looking forward to seeing her work over the years culminate in a theatrical performance that she has written and performed by herself.
 “It is extremely important and validating as an emerging artist to feel supported not only by this scholarship but also by the faculty who have guided me over the years,” she says.
 “My passions are meaningful to me and so the investment in them and my education have shaped me into the artist I am today and hope to become.”

-Laya Reddy (BA ’23) is a sophomore majoring in Political Science and Music, and minoring in Women’s, Gender, and Sexuality Studies.
+Laya Reddy (BA ’22) is majoring in Political Science and Music, and minoring in Africana Studies and Women’s, Gender, and Sexuality Studies.
 In her hometown of Phoenix, Arizona, she played trumpet in several musical groups, including concert band, jazz band, orchestra and brass ensembles.
 She also led her high school marching band as drum major for two years.

 Ms. Reddy is a recipient of the Corcoran Scholars award and Steiner Scholarship.
 She is involved with the band and orchestra at GW, and also formed a brass quintet in her first year at the university.
 She appreciates the many performances and concert series set up by the GW music department, and especially loves the bi-weekly Fridays at Five performances.
 “Fridays at Five is a great opportunity for students to perform their works in front of a kind and receptive audience.
 I’ve enjoyed playing at these performances, as well as learning more about other Corcoran students’ works,” she says.
 She is excited to continue working with the welcoming and supportive music community at GW in the coming years.